HoiJean/djangoforbeginners-book/manuscript/ch3.md

 Heroku actually looks in our `Pipfile.lock` for information on our virtual environment, which is why we add the language setting here.

-Then create a `Procfile` which is specific to Heroku.
+Next create a `Procfile` which is specific to Heroku.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 (pages) $ touch Procfile
 ~~~~~~~~

-Open `Procfile` with your text editor and add the following:
+Open the `Procfile` with your text editor and add the following:

 {title="Code",lang="text"}
 ~~~~~~~~
 web: gunicorn pages_project.wsgi --log-file -
 ~~~~~~~~

-Now we need to install [gunicorn](http://gunicorn.org/) which is a web server suitable for production.
-We'll continue to use Django's local server on our computer but will use gunicorn on Heroku.
+This says to use our existing `pages_project.wsgi` file but with [gunicorn](http://gunicorn.org/), which is a web server suitable for production, instead of Django's own server which is only usitable for local development.

 {title="Command Line",lang="text"}
 ~~~~~~~~